ORCID-EU-Labs/orcid-feed/views/index.html.md

 ## Are the data the same as in the response from the ORCID API?

 Almost.
-ORCID Feed removes duplicate works based on `title` and `year.
+ORCID Feed removes duplicate works based on `title` and `year`.
 And it doesn't use all information received from the ORCID API, the focus is on structured bibliographic metadata.

 ## Getting Help